-79 BIRADS II, 70 BIRADS III, and 44 BIRADS IV samples.
+In order to test the proposed methods we used the MIAS database [12], which is a public database of digitized mammograms.
+An expert has classified all the 322 mammograms according to the BIRADS lexicon, obtaining 129 BIRADS I, 79 BIRADS II, 70 BIRADS III, and 44 BIRADS IV samples.
 To evaluate the different methods, a leave-one-woman-out procedure was used, in which each sample was analyzed by a classifier which was trained using all other samples except for those from the same woman.
-Note that this is necessary in order to not bias the results as, typically, both mammograms for a single woman have similar internal morphology.
+Note that this is necessary in order to not bias the results as, typically, both mammograms for a single women have similar internal morphology.

 The confusion matrix for the first strategy (no segmentation) is shown in Table 1(a).
 This should be read as follows: rows indicate the object to be recognized (the true class) and columns indicate the label the automatic classifier associates with this object, thus obtaining the correct classified mammograms in the diagonal of the matrix.
 Therefore, the performance of this approach is 62%.
-We can see that the mammograms better classified are those belonging to BIRADS I, while mammograms belonging to BIRADS IV are the worst classified.
-The Cohen' kappa ( $\kappa$ ) coefficient [19] is also included in the results.
-A $\kappa$ coefficient equal to one means a statistically perfect model whereas a value equal to zero means every model value was different from the actual value.
+Moreover, we can see that the mammograms better classified are those belonging to BIRADS I, while mammograms belonging to BIRADS IV are the worst classified.
+The Cohen' kappa (κ) coefficient [20] is also included in the results.
+A κ coefficient equal to one means a statistically perfect model whereas a value equal to zero means every model value was different from the actual value.
+A commonly used interpretation of the various κ values [21] is: < 0 poor, [0,0.20] slight, [0.21,0.40] fair, [0.41,0.60] moderate, [0.61,0.80] substantial, and [0.81,1.00], almost perfect agreement.

 Table 1(b) shows the results obtained by the second approach, which is the segmentation of the breast in regions according to the distance to the skin-line.
-Using such approach, the results are drastically increased compared with the no-segmentation approach, obtaining 79% correct classification and $\kappa = 0.71$ .
-Although the performance of all the classes is improved, the highest improvement is found in BIRADS IV.
+Using such approach, the results are drastically increased compared with the no-segmentation approach, obtaining 79% correct classification and $\kappa = 0.71$.
+Although the performance of all the classes are improved, the highest improvement is found in BIRADS IV.

-Table 2 shows the results obtained using the breast tissue segmentation strategies.
-Namely, (a) shows the results obtained by the Fuzzy C-Means approach, (b) based on the Fractal approach, and (c) using the Statistical approach.
-The overall performance for each algorithm is similar: 82% ( $\kappa = 0.75$ ), 81% ( $\kappa =$ 0.73), and 80% ( $\kappa = 0.73$ ), respectively, and all are better than the results obtained by both previous approaches.
-The results obtained by the Fuzzy C-Means and the Statistical approach are quite similar, with more than 90% of correct classification for mammograms belonging to BIRADS I. This percentage is reduced for the rest of classes to values around 75%.
-In contrast, in the Fractal approach, the percentage of correct classification for BIRADS I is lower compared to the other approaches, but the other classes are slightly better classified.
+Finally, Table 2 shows the results obtained by using a segmentation of the breast according to the internal breast tissue, explained above.
+Here (a) shows the results obtained by the Fuzzy C-Means approach, (b) based on the Fractal approach, and (c) using the Statistical approach.
+Note that the overall performance for each algorithm is similar: 82%, 81%, and 80%, and $\kappa = 0.75$, $\kappa = 0.73$, and $\kappa = 0.73$, respectively, and all are better than the results obtained by the other two approaches.

+The results obtained by the Fuzzy C-Means and the Statistical approach are quite similar, with more than 90% of correct classification for mammograms